ajkachnic/nullishspace/src/pages/about.md

 ## Who I Am

 I'm Andrew Kachnic.
 I build software, make music, and design interfaces.
-My time is often spent thinking about silly things like **how to optimize my neovim configuration**, or *why is this thing so slow? could I make it faster/better?*
+My time is often spent thinking about silly things like why is this thing so slow? could I make it faster/better?

 ## What I Care About

 I care about people, technology, and the interfaces that bridge the gaps.
 I'm constantly thinking about how we can improve the experience of working with software.
-And **I think we can have much better human interfaces than the ones that current exist** and *I want to try to build them*.
+And **I think we can have much better human interfaces than the ones that current exist** and I want to try to build them.

 ### Relationships